marcelomrwin/ch11/kerberos-spnego/README.md

 The ${hostname} is a placeholder which will be replaced with the value of system property `kerberos.bind.address`.
 It this property is not defined, then the `localhost` value is used.

-### Customize the client's krb5.conf

-The previous step generated `krb5.conf` file.
-Backup your original configuration in `/etc/krb5.conf` and replace it with the generated one.

-	$ mv /etc/krb5.conf /etc/krb5.conf.orig
-	$ cp $SPNEGO_TEST_DIR/krb5.conf /etc/krb5.conf

-Correct configuration in `krb5.conf` file is necessary for client authentication (`kinit`) and also for correct negotiation in a web browser.

 #### Login to Kerberos as hnelson@JBOSS.ORG

 Refer to generated `krb5.conf` file and use `kinit` system tool to authenticate in Kerberos.